Giscard d'Estaing: France's modernising president - RFI

 But his term was also buffeted by the 1970s shock rise in oil prices, rising unemployment and inflation.

-Just over a week before, Giscard had hosted his West German, US and British counterparts for a summit on the French territory of Guadeloupe at which they agreed the shah was set to fall.

-Giscard's October 1976 visit to Tehran for talks with the shah remains to this day the last visit by a French head of state to Iran.

-His reputation was tarnished by claims in 1979 that he had personally received diamonds, while finance minister, from brutal Central African Republic dictator Jean-Bedel Bokassa.
+His reputation as a statesman was however tarnished by revelations that he had been gifted diamonds, while finance minister, from brutal Central African Republic dictator Jean-Bedel Bokassa.

-Despite his denials, the scandal cast a shadow over his bid for a second term which he lost to the Socialist Francois Mitterrand in 1981 by more than one million votes.
+Giscard downplayed the value of the gems and said they were sold for charity but the scandal dogged him throughout his re-election campaign, which Mitterrand, whom he had beaten seven years earlier, won hands down.

 It was a blow to Giscard, who wrote in 2006: "What I feel, is not humiliation but something more serious: frustration at a job unfinished."